Your Provider’s Policies

 All Appointment bookings and cancellations are confirmed in writing via Email.
 Please keep any Booking Email on hand, read it, and carefully check for any matters that need your attention.
 The Booking email provides the appointment details, your child’s referral status, and various attendance requirements and reminders.
 Please note the booking in your calendar or diary.

-Notice of at least 16 business hours must be provided if you no longer wish to attend an appointment.
+Notice of at least 16 business hours must be provided by phone, voice mail or email if you no longer wish to attend an appointment.
+Notice by SMS is not accepted.

 Appointments may be delayed or cancelled if your provider unexpectedly cannot provide services.
 This may be due to factors such as your provider becoming ill or unexpectedly closing their private practice.
 If your provider can no longer provide services, another associated provider may be able to accept your child’s referral as a new patient, subject to their professional judgment regarding their current patient load, practice scope, and capacity constraints.